Members & Divisions

 Bridget joined the Wake Forest University Athletics staff as an assistant athletic trainer for the women’s soccer team in August of 2020.
 In her position she is responsible for the physical, mental, and emotional health of all the women’s soccer athletes.
 This includes coordinating care throughout the fall season and into the spring off season.
 She is also a member of the athletics EAT team where she coordinates care for all the athletes with active eating disorders.
 Even though the fall season can be extremely busy with travel and practices, Bridget loves making lasting relationships with her athletes and helping them throughout all aspects of life.

-Bridget is a Nashville, Tennessee native; graduated from High Point University in 2017 with a Bachelors in Exercises Science with a concentration in Health and Wellness.
+Bridget is a Nashville, Tennessee native; graduated from High Point University in 2017 with a Bachelors in Exercise Science with a concentration in Health and Wellness.
 She then continued her education at HPU and graduated with a Masters in Athletic Training in 2019.
-She currently resides in downtown Winston Salem with her dog Woodie and cat Ollie.
+She currently resides in downtown Winston-Salem with her dog Woodie and cat Ollie.

 Campus Life